ysan/auto_rec_mini/README.md

 Digital broadcast recording system for Japan.
 This middleware is a tiny and minimal implementation.
 Recording, EPG acquisition, keyword search recording reservation are the main functions.
-(Real-time viewing function (playback in browser by HLS) is also planned.)
+(+ Real-time viewing function (in browser by HLS).)
 Simple to build and use.

-For studying MPEG-2 TS and ARIB.
+For self studying MPEG-2 TS and ARIB.

 <!--
 ![demo](https://github.com/ysan/auto_rec_mini/blob/master/etc/demo.gif)